blidblid/berglund/projects/mixins/README.md

   - the code is overly focused on _how_ to solve a problem, not _what_ it's trying to solve.
 Let's say `mat-table` suddenly needs nested drag drop.
 Since `@angular/cdk/drag-drop` does not support that, the code needs massive refactoring
 - poor dynamic support
   - neither Angular directives or `@ContentChildren` can attach dynamically
+- poor serialization
+  - since the API is partly described by templates, components cannot be serialized.
+This makes mapping models, such as `JsonSchema`, to components very difficult.

 ## The solution

 Let's add another layer between apps and libraries.
-The goal is an API that is fully described by its inputs, and not by its template.
+The goal is a programmatic API that and fully described by its inputs, and not at all by the template.

 To achieve that, all content projection has to go.
 But without content projection, the layer loses a lot of reusability.
 It can no longer can delegate functionality to directives.
 Instead, it has to to describe all functionality in its API.